BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

     The *Spectrum Calculator* in its mode for a general X-ray tube.

 If you want, you can save your tube parameters as a template for future projects.
 To do this, you can enter a :guilabel:`name`, and limits for a :guilabel:`maximum voltage`, :guilabel:`current` and :guilabel:`power`.
-Using the button |icon-add| :guilabel:`Add tube definition to database` you can save this tube and later select it from the :guilabel:`Tube` drop-down menu, as another entry among :code:`Mono` and :code:`General`.
+Using the button |16x16_list-add| :guilabel:`Add tube definition to database` you can save this tube and later select it from the :guilabel:`Tube` drop-down menu, as another entry among :code:`Mono` and :code:`General`.

-.. |icon-add| image:: pictures/icons/16x16_list-add.png
-    :width: 16

 The target thickness does not affect tubes with a reflection target, like the one we have modelled now.
 However, it is an important parameter for tubes with a transmission target.
 When you select :guilabel:`Transmission`, the image of the tube schematics will change and illustrate the parameters for a transmission tube.

-.. note:: Click the button |icon-compute| :guilabel:`Compute` to calculate the spectrum.
+.. note:: Click the button |16x16_compute-run| :guilabel:`Compute` to calculate the spectrum.
 This might take a few moments.

-.. |icon-compute| image:: pictures/icons/16x16_compute-run.png
-    :width: 16

 Once the computation is done, the new spectrum will appear in the spectrum viewer (:numref:`spectrum130kV`).